-A city that has always been tearing down and rebuilding, Atlanta retains nearly nothing of its original — that is, antebellum — architecture.
-Some structures remain outside the city, while still others, albeit preserved, no longer sit on their original sites.
+Continually tearing down and rebuilding, Atlanta retains nearly nothing of its original — that is, antebellum — architecture.
+Outside the city, some structures remain, while still others, albeit preserved, no longer sit on their original sites.
 Even post-bellum Victorian Atlanta is reduced in numbers.
-One project that is ongoing will restore the Victorian Victor Kriegshaber house, making it an events facility and a brewpub.
-Kriegshaber, an Austrian, would probably like that.
-Today's Atlanta, still re-inventing itself, has brought to life urban centers marked by modern structures.
+Today's Atlanta, which is still re-inventing itself, has brought to life urban centers marked by modern structures.
 Here you'll find creations by Philip Johnson's firm (IBM Tower); Richard Meier (High Museum of Art); Renzo Piano (High Museum of Art addition); and I.M.
 Pei, Michael Graves (Michael C. Carlos Museum at Emory University).

 To explore in comfort, you will need a car.
 Although MARTA is an excellent public transportation system providing both rail and bus transportation, the system doesn't go beyond Metropolitan Atlanta's two main counties: DeKalb and Fulton.
 Cobb and Gwinnett counties have their own transportation systems, which tie into MARTA at specific spots.
 And the posh Buckhead neighborhood offers a free shuttle bus system, called "The Buc," which operates among the neighborhood's hotels and retail zones.